 We’ve reviewed some online tools and guidance that is also available to you.
 Your case manager may talk you through these but they are also accessible to you to read and work through yourself.
 Many include specific activities and all give advice, tips and techniques to help you and look after your mental wellbeing.

-You can Click here or on the image below to download a list of all the resources we’ve reviewed.
+You can Click here to download a list of all the resources we’ve reviewed.
 The sheet includes links to each resource and a description to help you decide if it’s right for you.

 Financial advice and support